alagoa/qsf-paywalls/CONTRIBUTING.md

 ### For everything else

-Do as you please, as long as you use a git flow approach :)
+Do as you please, as long as you use a git flow approach and format your code correctly :)